Thrunton Woods Walk 1- Coe Crags -Long Crag - Northumberland

 The signs will indicate where to cross the stream to your right.

-It can be a bit muddy on the far bank.
+There is a new bridge but t can be a bit muddy on the far bank.
 Follow the path up through the wood.

 The track leads upward at time quite steeply left and then right, opening on to moorland with spectacular views to the north, and east towards the coast.